tracsman/AzureCT/README.md

 	2. Open an elevated (i.e. "run as administrator") PowerShell prompt on the Azure VM.
 	3. Run the IISBuild.ps1, this will turn on ICMP (ping), install IIS, .Net 4.5, and copy some IIS application files from GitHub.
 If any errors occur with the file copies, or your server doesn't have access to the Internet, the files can be manually copied.
 Copy all files from the ServerSide directory of this GitHub to the C:\Inetpub\wwwroot folder on the server. **Note**: If needed, this script can be run multiple times on the server until all errors are resolved.
 3. Note the local IP address of the Azure VM.
-	- From PowerShell run: `(Get-NetIPAddress).IPv4Address`
+	- From PowerShell on the Azure VM run: `(Get-NetIPAddress).IPv4Address`
 	- Copy the first IP address, this should be the VNet IP address for your server.
 Note: it's not the 127.0.0.1 address.
 4. On the local Client PC, open a web browser.
 5. Go to `http://<IP Copied from Step 3>`; e.g. http://10.0.0.1
-6. You should successful bring up a web page titled "Hybrid Availability Home Page".
+6. You should successful bring up a web page titled "Azure Connectivity Toolkit - Availability Home Page".
 This validates that the web server was successfully set-up and reachable by the local PC.
 Note: Since the WebPing script hasn't been run, this web page will just be the framework with no real data in it yet.
 Don't worry, we're about to generate some data!

 ### Running the tool
 1. On the local Client PC, open a PowerShell prompt.